AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Before we dive into the features that BinBash has to offer, lets start with a little introduction.
 BinBash tracks four types of items in your inventory list.
 They are:

- - Retail item
- - Operational Item
- - Perishable Retail Item
- - Perishable Operational Item
+1. `Retail Item`: These are items that are intended for sale to customers.
+Retail items typically include products that are stocked and sold for profit.
+    - **Example**: A pair of sneakers up for sale.

+2. `Operational Item`: These items are used by the store for its daily operations but are not sold to customers.
+    - **Example**: An operational item could be a printer cartridge for a company printer.

+3. `Perishable Retail Item`: These are retail items that have an expiry date and need to be sold before they spoil.
+This category is crucial for businesses dealing with food products or other perishable goods.
+    - **Example**: AA perishable retail item could be a carton of milk to be sold, which has an expiry date.

+4. `Perishable Operational Item`: Similar to perishable retail items, these are operational items that have a limited shelf life.
+    - **Example**: A bottle of disinfectant used to sanitize the office, with an expiry date.

- Our commands use flags to identify and differentiate the information that you give to BinBash.
+Before we get started on learning the different commands available, it is worth nothing that our commands use flags to identify and differentiate the information that you give to BinBash.
 The following are a list of flags that you can use:

 - `-re` : to signify a Retail item type